jamesfebin/roboboutline/readme.md

 - [ ] Notification Management for @jamesfebin
 - [ ] Settings Page for @jamesfebin
 - [ ] Device Id Untagging and logout for @jamesfebin
-- [ ] Muting & Unmiting of Conversation for @jamesfebin
+- [ ] Muting & Unmuting of Conversation for @jamesfebin
 - [ ] Muting of Match Alerts for @jamesfebin
 - [ ] Mixpanel Integration for @jamesfebin